nnellans/ado-pipelines-guide/README.md

     - If the repo exists in a different DevOps Project, then set `name: someProject/someRepo`
   - For any other allowed `type`
     - Set `name: orgName/someRepo` or `name: userName/someRepo`
-- Repository Triggers are ONLY supported for Azure Repos Git
+- Repository `trigger` is ONLY supported for Azure Repos Git
 - `trigger` options in depth:
   ```yaml
   # option 1 - Disable